 It’s no secret that KOA offers a variety of unique settings that provide an unforgettable outdoor experience, whether you’ve got a lightweight popup trailer or a 40-foot vacation home on wheels.
 But no matter which KOA location and which camper you choose, it’s important to use the right vehicle to pull that trailer.

-Here are some of our top suggestions for vehicles that get towing job done right.
+Here are some of our top suggestions for vehicles that get the RV towing job done right.
 (Note: Always check your vehicle’s owner’s manual before towing and follow all appropriate automaker recommendations.)

-For absolute maximum pulling power with fifth-wheel trailers, the Ram 3500 Heavy Duty pickup leads the way with a tow rating of 31,200 pounds.
+For absolute maximum pulling power with fifth-wheel trailers, the Ram 3500 Heavy Duty pickup is the best truck for pulling a camper, leading the way with a tow rating of 31,200 pounds.
 To give you an idea of what that means, a Coachmen Brookstone fifth-wheel camper can approach 14,000 pounds completely empty.
 The Ram can handle that and much more, and you’ll need the extra capability when you fill the camper’s water tanks and bring along other outdoor gear.

 Ford offers an F-450 that can tow 32,500 pounds with a gooseneck trailer, but that’s the kind commonly used for pulling heavy equipment.
 For pulling a conventional, camping-style fifth-wheel trailer, both the 450 and the Ford F-350 have trailer ratings of 27,500 pounds.
 Ford also makes towing easier with technology, like a rear-facing camera that can help guide the driver during the hitching process.
 Also, another camera can be mounted on the rear of the trailer itself.